Kristina01111000/Drws_site/README.md

 - get rid of credit card link on payment (or see if it forces paypal)
 	- check it, get paid for what i put in
 	- set itto one dollar just for giggles
-- look at on a different computer, the google docs file won't let him copy

 - remove email from scorecard comments
-- change text color of the make a copy of the yearly scorecard
-- check make a copy of google doc, he is getting only a view only
 - make the a column stay on the left
 - add monthly total for all 4 elements
-- add weekly totals for each week
 - check to see if 'one topic' word can be removed from the lesson content, or change it to lesson